ErikWegner/drupal_nagios/README.txt

 * Would be nice if modules can override the 'status' element in the array as well.
 * Instead of using Nagios built in check_http, it would be more beneficial if we have our custom Drupal plugin for Nagios that returns OK, WARNING or CRITICAL, and not just check for a string, or absence thereof.
+* Implement a full SNMP MIB for Drupal

 Bugs/Features/Patches:
 ----------------------